To Prospective Students

 Background

 PhD Students: A solid understanding of computer systems and extensive low-level systems programming experience.
-Additionally and more importantly, strong interest in hacking complex systems.
+More important, strong interest in hacking complex systems.

 Master’s and Undergraduate Students: Computer Systems/Organizations course is required.
 Other systems courses such as Operating Systems are a plus.
 In addition, you are most likely to get in if you propose a project suitable for you to work on before you graduate.